halliwellb/reading-notes/102-notes/class4.md

 ### Semantic element

 (4.)
-A semantic element helps give meaning to the code and makes it more comprehendable for technology and other developers.
+A semantic element helps give meaning to the code and makes it more understandable for technology and other developers.
 It also helps the markup to recommend data.

 [Homepage](https://halliwellb.github.io/reading-notes/)